Peripheral Neuropathy in Lincolnton NC

 Overcoming Peripheral Neuropathy with Care in Lincolnton NC

-Are you struggling with neuropathy or peripheral neuropathy in Lincolnton?
+Are you struggling with neuropathy or peripheral neuropathy?
+Our chiropractors in Lincolnton NC are here to help.
 Neuropathy is defined as a group of disorders that begins due to damage of the peripheral nervous system.
 The peripheral nervous system is a part of the nervous system excluding the brain and spinal cord.
 This means that this is the collection of nerves that is connects your limbs and organs to the central nervous system.
 This condition is also known as peripheral neuropathy and generally occurs because damage to the nerve axons has occurred.
 The nerve axon is what conducts the electrical impulses to different places.
-For example, if damage occurs within the axon of a sensory neuron, then a person’s sense of touch and warmth will be impaired.
+For example, if damage occurs within the axon of a sensory neuron, then a person's sense of touch and warmth will be impaired.
 Generally, neuropathy creates pain, numbness and tingling in the extremities (hands and feet).
 There are several different causes of this condition, including:

 - The most common: diabetes

 - Metabolic Disorders

 - Sensorimotor polyneuropathy: affects the sensory and motor nerves

 - Autonomic neuropathy: affects nerves that control processes such as breathing, heartbeat, perspiration, etc.